SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Text Search at Scale

-This section discusses directly related prior work to this paper.
-For the search of trillion-scale corpora, \textbf{infini-gram}~\citep{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk} and \textbf{infini-gram mini}~\citep{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk} apply suffix arrays~\citep{suffix-array} and a variant of suffix array (i.e., FM-indexes~\citep{DBLP:journals/jacm/FerraginaM05}), which are powerful data structures for exact string matching, respectively.
-Our work follows the research line, significantly improving exact-match search speed (\cref{sec:fast-suffix-array,sec:eval-exact}), while also incorporating semantic substitutions, insertions, and deletions. \textbf{SoftMatcha}~\citep{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on} is, to our knowledge, the only prior work that successfully incorporates semantic elements into text search for large-scale corpora.
+For searching trillion-scale corpora, \textbf{infini-gram}~\citep{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk} and \textbf{infini-gram mini}~\citep{Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk} apply suffix arrays~\citep{suffix-array} and a variant of a suffix array (i.e., FM-indexes~\citep{DBLP:journals/jacm/FerraginaM05}), which are powerful data structures for exact string matching, respectively.
+Our work follows this line, significantly improving exact-match search speed (\cref{sec:fast-suffix-array} and \cref{sec:eval-exact}), while also incorporating semantic substitutions, insertions, and deletions. \textbf{SoftMatcha}~\citep{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on} is, to our knowledge, the only prior work that successfully incorporates semantic elements into text search for large-scale corpora.
 Note that, due to the characteristics of the inverted index~\citep{DBLP:journals/csur/ZobelM06} they adopted, it does not scale well to trillion-scale corpora.
-Our research uses suffix arrays, which are robust to increases in corpus size, and employs powerful pruning algorithms (\cref{sec:dynamic-pruning,sec:eval-soft}) to mitigate the exponential explosion of search space that arises when relaxing queries semantically.
-We examine the differences between our work and these three prior studies in experimental section.
+We examine the differences between our work and these three prior studies in the experimental section.